 Rishikesh, another holy and serene town of Uttarakhand set along the banks of the Ganges is a major attraction for all spiritual seekers from the different corners of the nation and globe.
 The two is dotted with many ashrams, yoga therapy centers, temples and sacred Ghats.
 Rishikesh has many metaphors in its honor such as ‘Gateway to Himalayas’, ‘Yoga capital of India’.
 The ambiance of Rishikesh is simply ideal for meditation, yoga and spiritual learning and thus many aspiring scholars come here to study about the Hindu theology, philosophy, religion and practices.
-Our one day Rishikesh sightseeing tour would help us to explore the spirituality and serene beauty of this holy town.
+Browse our one day long Rishikesh sightseeing tour package and witness the fascinating charm and the glory of this sacred city.

 Upon your arrival at Rishikesh railway station you’ll be greeted by our tour representative who then escorts you to hotel for luggage keeping and freshening.
 After that we proceed to visit the various sightseeing places of Rishikesh.
 The places included in our sightseeing agenda of Rishikesh are Triveni Sangam Ghat, Raghunath Temple, Ram Jhula, Lakshman Jhula, Laxman mandir, Rishikund, Tera Manzil temple, Bharat Mandir, Neel Kanth Mahadev.

 First of all, we visit the famous Triveni Sangam Ghat of Rishikesh.
 This is the place where the three sacred rivers; Ganga-Yamuna—Saraswati meet each other.
 After visiting Triveni Sangam Ghat you could take a holy dip into the river and then go for a short boat ride.